What’s the Problem?

 Texas Man Alleges Heart Failure from Onglyza, Kombiglyze XR

-March 10, 2017 – A Texas man has filed a products liability lawsuit alleging that Onglyza and Kombiglyze XR caused him to develop heart failure.
-Plaintiff Wrendell Chester claims he took both drugs to treat his type 2 diabetes from 2010 to 2015, after which he suffered congestive heart failure, heart failure and acute hypoxic respiratory failure as a result of side effects of the medications.
+March 10, 2017 - A Texas man has filed a products liability lawsuit in California District Court alleging that Onglyza and Kombiglyze XR caused him to develop heart failure.
+Plaintiff Wrendell Chester claims through his Onglyza lawyer that he took both drugs to treat his type 2 diabetes from 2010 to 2015, after which he suffered congestive heart failure, heart failure and acute hypoxic respiratory failure as a result of side effects of the medications.

-Study Highlights Risk of Combining Onglyza with Other Diabetes Drugs
+Study Highlights Heart Failure Risk of Combining Onglyza with Other Diabetes Drugs

-Onglyza Labels Updated to Include Heart Failure Warning
+Onglyza Labels Updated to Include Increased Risk of Heart Failure Warning

 Patients who have been injured by Onglyza side effects may allege that AstraZeneca:

-- Failed to adequately warn doctors and patients about potential side effects
+- Failed to adequately warn doctors and patients about cardiovascular safety

 - Fraudulently or negligently marketed the drug